yamankhanna/Excel-Project-EDA-Sales-Insight-/README.md

     - Finding Sales by Country and many other analysis.
     - Building Charts and Plots and *Pivot Tables* in Excel
 - *Building a Dashboard* - using *PowerBI* to showcase the Sales Insights of the company.
-    - Used DAX functions for Data Cleaning and Creating Measues to build charts.
+    - Using DAX functions for Data Cleaning and Creating Measues to build charts.

 ## Dashboard
 ![](Images/Sales_Insights_Dashboard.PNG)